Skip to content

 This strong, hot spice works fast, making it perfect when you want an immediate flavour boost, or are feeling impatient!

-How to use: Add just a pinch to some whisky and give a good stir and shake.
+How to use: Add a pinch to 2 - 3 measures of whisky.
 Ginger infuses within a few hours but should be strained quickly to prevent it from becoming overpowering.
 As you can imagine, this creates a warming, spicy kick that is perfect for colder evenings.

 Pro tips for perfect infusions